Intertwining periods, L-functions and local-global principles for distinction of automorphic representations: The local-global principle and its consequences

 It therefore follows from Theorem \ref{thm non vanishing s=1} that $\Ord_{s=0}(\L(s,\pi,\theta))=1$ and $\Ord_{s=0}(\DL(s,\pi,\theta))=0$.
 It now further follows from Theorem \ref{thm mainloc} that $\pi$ is compatible.
 Point \eqref{ii} follows. \end{proof}

 Next, we explain how to deduce our main results in the introduction from the local-global principle.
 The condition about a pole at $s=0$ transfers to $s=1$ by the functional equation, Theorem \ref{thm gfe LS} in all cases.
 We begin with the Galois case. \begin{proof}[Proof of Theorems \ref{thm main gal odd} and \ref{thm main gal even}] In both theorems the equivalence of the first two conditions is Theorem \ref{thm::Main} and it is a tautology that the second implies the third condition.
 By \cite{MR984899} and \cite{MR1344660}, it is known that $\jl(\pi)$ is distinguished if and only if $L(s,\jl(\pi),\as^+)$ has a pole at $s=1$ and that when this is the case the pole is simple.
 Consequently, the third condition implies that $\JL(\pi)$ is distinguished.
 It further follows from Corollary \ref{cor distinction-transfer-generic} that if $\JL(\pi)$ is locally distinguished then so is $\pi$.
 Since global distinction implies local distinction, this shows that the third condition implies the second.
 In light of Lemma \ref{lem compatible} it also shows that if $d$ is odd then the forth condition of Theorem \ref{thm main gal odd} implies the third.
-The two theorems follow. \end{proof} We proceed with the linear period case. \begin{proof}[Proof of Theorem \ref{thm main lin}] Theorem \ref{thm::Main} says that the conditions \eqref{cond dist} and \eqref{cond L} of Theorem \ref{thm main lin} are equivalent and when they are satisfied the pole is simple.
-The footnote for the case where $d$ is odd is justified by Lemma \ref{lem compatible}.
-Furthermore, condition \eqref{cond L} implies that $\JL(\pi)$ is distinguished by the results of Friedberg-Jacquet as discussed at the end of Section \ref{ss main lin}.
-The theorem follows. \end{proof}
+The two theorems follow. \end{proof} We proceed with the linear period case. \begin{proof}[Proof of Theorem \ref{thm main lin}] The proof is completely parallel to that of Theorems \ref{thm main gal odd} and \ref{thm main gal even}, and uses Corollary \ref{cor distinction-transfer-generic} and Lemma \ref{lem compatible} in the exact same manner.
+The results of Flicker and Flicker-Zinoviev in the split case, are replaced by the results of Friedberg-Jacquet as discussed at the end of Section \ref{ss main lin}. \end{proof}

 Finally we discuss the case of twisted linear periods. \begin{proof}[Proof of Theorem \ref{thm main twlin}] The Theorem is immediate from Theorem \ref{thm::Main}. \end{proof}

 As a final application, we prove a partial converse theorem to the so-called Guo-Jacquet conjecture, using our local global principle.